nap-it/vanetza-nap/README.md

 Development of NAP-Vanetza is part of ongoing research work at [Instituto de Telecomunicações' Network Architectures and Protocols Group](https://www.it.pt/Groups/Index/36).

-Questions and Bug Reports: @rrosmaninho / r.rosmaninho@av.it.pt
+Questions and Bug Reports: jp.amaral@av.it.pt

 ## License